sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch8"></a>
 ## 5.1 Evaluate Model Performance
-After some data pre-processing, analysis, and machine learning algorithms (MLA), I was able to predict passenger survival with ~82% accuracy. can I do better?
+After some data pre-processing, analysis, and machine learning algorithms (MLA), I was able to predict passenger survival with ~82% accuracy.
+Can I do better?

 ### Somethings to consider: ###
-Our accuracy is increasing, but can we do better?
-I looked more correlations to improve the data.

-This is the result of the model with improvements:
+I improved the data by using the learnings from EDA.
+This is the result of the Decision Tree model with improvements:

 ![handmade_model_score.jpg](/images/titanic/titanic15.jpg)